Who Invented Zero (0)? – Aryabhatta or Brahmagupta

 Zero has a long history, with evidence of its use found in ancient cultures such as the Babylonians and Mayans, who used placeholder symbols.
 However, its origins can be traced back to the Indian subcontinent, where mathematicians like Brahmagupta developed the concept and outlined its mathematical properties in the 7th century CE.
 This marked a new era of mathematical growth, and the concept of zero eventually spread across borders through trade and intellectual exchanges.
 Islamic scholars, such as Al-Khwarizmi, played a crucial role in refining and disseminating this concept, eventually reaching Europe and transforming mathematical thought in the Western world.

-Although the exact individual responsible for inventing zero remains unknown due to its collaborative evolution, its undeniable significance cannot be overstated.
+The exact individual responsible for who invented zero remains unknown due to its collaborative evolution, its undeniable significance cannot be overstated.
 The gradual emergence and assimilation of zero into diverse societies throughout history have left an indelible mark on human progress.
-Zero symbolizes a collective intellectual endeavour that transcends geographical boundaries and spans across epochs.
+Zero symbolizes a collective intellectual endeavor that transcends geographical boundaries and spans across epochs.
 It stands as a testament to human innovation and resilience, forever altering the landscape of human knowledge and fundamentally shaping the very core of our modern existence.
 Its journey serves as a reminder of the interconnectedness of human civilizations and their contributions, weaving together a narrative of discovery that has propelled us forward.

 The Zero Definition through Mathematical & Non-Mathematical Perspectives